Child Tax Credit

 Where It Appears in a Real Tax Workflow

 The child tax credit appears later in the return, after income, deductions, and initial tax calculations are in place.
-The taxpayer prepares Form 1040, determines the relevant tax result, and then applies eligible credits such as this one to reduce what is owed or affect the refund result.
+The taxpayer prepares Form 1040, works through Form 8812 where needed, and then sees how the child-credit rules reduce what is owed or affect the refund result.

 Practical Example

 A household completes its return and determines that tax is owed based on taxable income and the applicable rates.
 The household then applies the child tax credit for a qualifying child.
-That credit can reduce the amount of tax that remains, and in some cases part of the credit may still matter even if the household’s direct liability is limited.
+That credit can reduce the amount of tax that remains, and in some cases part of the credit may still matter even if the household’s direct liability is limited because refundable child-credit rules are still in play.

 Common Misunderstandings and Close Contrasts